subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

     owner: Owner
 }
 ```

-Here, `PartialToken`s store incomplete `Token` information obtained purely from blockchain events and function calls, before any [state queries](/evm-indexing/query-state/) or enhancements with [external data](/basics/external-api/). `completeTokens()` is the function responsible for filling `Token` fields that are missing in `PartialToken`s.
+Here, `PartialToken` stores the incomplete `Token` information obtained purely from blockchain events and function calls, before any [state queries](/evm-indexing/query-state/) or enrichment with [external data](/basics/external-api/).
+The function `completeTokens()` is responsible for filling `Token` fields that are missing in `PartialToken`s.
 This involves IO operations, so both the function and its caller `createTokens()` have to be asynchronous.
-The functions also require batch context for state queries and logging.
-We tweak the `createTokens()` call in the batch handler to reflect these changes:
+The functions also require a batch context for state queries and logging.
+We modify the `createTokens()` call in the batch handler to accommodate these changes:
 ```diff
  processor.run(new TypeormDatabase(), async (ctx) => {
      let rawTransfers: RawTransfer[] = getRawTransfers(ctx)